k444o1/CS50P/README.md

 Outdated:
 Implement a program that prompts the user for a date, in month-day-year order, formatted like 9/8/1636 or September 8, 1636.
 Then output that same date in YYYY-MM-DD format.
 If the user’s input is not a valid date in either format, prompt the user again.
 Assume that every month has no more than 31 days; no need to validate whether a month has 28, 29, 30, or 31 days.

+Guessing Game:
+Implement a program that
+- Prompts the user for a level, n.
+If the user does not input a positive integer, the program should prompt again.
+- Randomly generates an integer between 1 and n inclusive, using the random module.
+- Prompts the user to guess that integer.
+If the guess is not a positive integer, the program should prompt the user again.
+If the guess is smaller than that integer, the program should output "Too small!" and prompt the user again.
+If the guess is larger than that integer, the program should output "Too large!" and prompt the user again.
+If the guess is the same as that integer, the program should output "Just right!" and exit.

+Little Professor:
+Implement a program that
+- Prompts the user for a level, n.
+If the user does not input 1, 2, or 3, the program should prompt again.
+- Randomly generates 10 math problems formatted as X + Y = , wherein each of X and Y is a non-negative integer with digits.
+- Prompts the user to solve each of those problems.
+If an answer is not correct (or not even a number), the program should output EEE and prompt the user again, allowing the user up to three tries in total for that problem.
+If the user has still not answered correctly after three tries, the program should output the correct answer.
+- Ultimately output the user’s score: the number of correct answers out of 10.
+Structure your program as follows, wherein get_level prompts (and, if need be, re-prompts) the user for a level and returns 1, 2, or 3, and generate_integer returns a randomly generated non-negative integer with level digits or raises a ValueError if level is not 1, 2, or 3: